qvik/qvik-network-ios/README.md

 # Qvik's network utility collection

-*This library contains Swift (2.0+) utilities for use in both Qvik's internal and customer projects.*
+*This library contains Swift (2.0+) networking utilities for use in both Qvik's internal and customer projects.*

+## Changelog

+* 0.0.2
+	* Initial version

 ## Usage